qbrilliance/qristal-core/docs/md/getting_started_bell_state.md

 # Quickstart
-To learn how to use the SDK, let's run a simple Python example to create a Bell state.
+To learn how to use Qristal, let's run a simple Python example to create a Bell state.

 The Bell state is the simplest example of a maximally entangled state, and comprises just 2 qubits.
 These 2 qubits contribute a Hilbert space of dimension 4.
 In the qubit basis $\ket{0}$ and $\ket{1}$, these four components are written as
 $$ \ket{\Phi^+} = \frac{\ket{00} + \ket{11}}{\sqrt{2}} , $$